trustedanalytics-ng/platform-wiki/Platform-Deployment/deployment-and-maintenance-manual.md

 Infrastructure provisioning deployment steps generates necessary configuration and inventory files for later use.

+There are five major subnets allocated:
+- one for jumpbox and nat node(nat node is only required for AWS deployments)
-There are two major subnets allocated: one for compute resources (Kubernetes cluster) and one for Hadoop resources (Cloudera cluster).
+- two for compute resources (Kubernetes cluster).
+One for masters and one for workers.
+- one for Hadoop resources (Cloudera cluster).
+- one for Ceph resoruces

 # Architecture